+Mars Hill is facing little development pressure and most development that does occur does so within the traditional compact downtown area.
+The most balanced approach to protecting scenic views in the community is to:

+Continue to preserve the Town’s traditional village and working rural landscape pattern of development, laid out in the Town’s Future Land Use Plan and

+When development is proposed in areas identified with important scenic views (see Scenic Views Map), the Planning Board will consider the impacts of the proposed development on the views and encourage the developer to adjust his or her development plans to minimize negative impacts on the views.

+Periodically monitor impacts of development on scenic landscape of Mars Hill and, if negative impacts are observed, undertake a more rigorous scenic views inventory and consider stronger regulatory protections as appropriate.

 Lodging

 A 2006 Global Resorts, Inc. Feasibility Study and Development Assessment found that the County has all the attributes for resort development and cluster like smaller projects.
 Mars Hill, located, is in the center of the County and at the gateway to Northern Maine and Aroostook County, is an ideal home base for those who come for outdoor activities.
 The Global Resorts study indicated that the Big Rock Ski Area, together with its nearby golf facilities, offers promising development opportunities if the hotel component can be addressed.